The Great Wave off Kanagawa

-The Great Wave o Kanagawa (神奈川沖浪裏, Kanagawa-oki Nami Ura) is a woodblock print by Japanese ukiyo-e artist Hokusai, created in late 1831 during the Edo period of Japanese history.
-The print depicts three boats moving through a storm-tossed sea, with a large wave forming a spiral in the centre and Mount Fuji visible in the background.
+The Great Wave o Kanagawa (神奈川沖浪裏, Kanagawa-oki Nami Ura) is a woodblock print by the Japanese ukiyo-e artist Hokusai (1760–1849), created in late 1831 during the Edo period of Japanese history.
+The print depicts three boats moving through a storm-tossed sea, with a large, cresting wave forming a spiral in the centre over the boats and Mount Fuji in the background.